Are You Aware Of These 6 Types Of Workplace Hazards?

 - Constant loud noise

 Occur when the type of work, body positions, and working conditions put a strain on your body.
 They are the hardest to spot since you don’t always immediately notice the strain on your body or the harm that these hazards pose.
-Short-term exposure may result in “sore muscles” the next day or in the days following the exposure, but long-term exposure can result in serious long-term illness.
+Short-term exposure may result in “sore muscles” the next day or the days following the exposure, but long-term exposure can result in serious long-term illness.

 ERGONOMIC HAZARDS INCLUDE:

 - Frequent lifting